-The law school makes every effort to extend to transfer students all the opportunities that are available to students who begin their law studies here.
-Transfer students receive a special student orientation session and are included in our Society Program.
-Transfer students may participate in On-Campus Interviews (OCI) for summer clerkships or postgraduate positions.
+Applicants admitted as a transfer student will have many of the opportunities that are available to students who begin their law studies at Texas Law.
+Transfer students attend a special orientation session and are included in our Society Program.
+All transfer students are required to participate in On-Campus Interviews (OCI) for summer clerkships or postgraduate positions.
 Moot court, a law journal write-on competition exclusively for transfers, and judicial clerkship opportunities are also available.
 Some of these activities begin during the summer, so we encourage students to apply as early as possible to maximize access.

-Transfer applicants must apply prior to beginning their second year of law school, and may transfer no more than 32 semester hours (48 quarter hours).
+Transfer applicants must apply prior to beginning their second year of law school and may transfer no more than 32 semester hours (48 quarter hours).

 - total number of credit hours transferred may not exceed the number of credit hours earned during the first year by Texas Law students;

 - transfer credit is not given for any course in which the student earned a grade of less than C, or its equivalent as determined by the Assistant Dean of Student Affairs; and

 - a CR grade is recorded for all transferred work.

 Please note that transfer students may not qualify for Order of the Coif upon graduation because of the organization’s limitations on grades recorded as credit.

 STATEMENT OF NON-DISCRIMINATION AND EQUAL EDUCATION OPPORTUNITY